MinchinWeb/minchin.ca/content/pages/fse/worksheets/buying-fbos.md

 building material).

 If you tare down a FBO, you get 60% of the material back.
-So it may be worthwhile to buy single lot FBOs under $48,600 just for material.
+So it may be worthwhile to buy single lot FBOs under $28,800 just for material.

-**XX** what plane to use to move that material?
+**XX** What plane to use to move that material?

 Per the developers, the idea is you can pay for the upkeep for a FBO buy flying the jobs it produces three times.
 It's pretty hard to make a FBO pay for itself